 You just can’t top the water and sand here.
 The white against turquoise is like a postcard and it doesn’t matter what the accommodation is like because you’re going to spend all your time either on that white or in that blue.
 Check out Rawa Island Resort: the first thing your kids will notice is the big slide attached to the pier, directing bodies into that stunning water.
 Bring a mask and snorkel and don’t forget to coat your back in sunscreen because you will be looking down at the sea life and coral for ages.

 This place is sublime.
 It is a little island off the coast of Kota Kinabalu where you can really enjoy the nature of Borneo in a place that feels miles from anywhere.
-What we love most, apart from its remoteness (though not hard to get to) and intimacy, is that the people behind Gaya Island Resort really practice what they preach in terms ecological sustainability.
-The PURE programme provides a real chance to connect with nature and get back to basics which makes this an ideal family holiday for teaching the kiddos more about their environment.
+What we love most, apart from its remoteness (though not hard to get to) and intimacy, is that the people behind Gaya Island Resort really practice what they preach in terms ecological sustainability and nature conservation.
+The PURE activities programme provides a real chance to connect with nature and get back to basics which makes this an ideal family holiday for teaching the kiddos more about their environment.

 This is a firm family holiday favourite, especially for big group holidays.
 We know of a number of people celebrating their 40th en masse here with friends and kids in tow.
 It does everything that Nikoi does (private island, rustic lodgings, reef, beach, pool, dinner in the sand) but is probably not quite as exclusive (but really, that’s being picky).
 While Nikoi is an Indonesian island, Batu Batu exists on the Malaysian Island of Pulau Tengah and is surrounded by turquoise waters and fine white sand.
 They’re both matched in terms of how difficult it is to secure a booking.
 So get in way ahead of any public holiday.
 We’re talking like a year.